Navigating issues with your continuous glucose monitor (CGM)

 What’s happening?
 Continuous ketone monitoring (CKM) is on its way.
 A new paper in The Lancet Diabetes & Endocrinology, titled “International expert recommendations on the application and utility of continuous ketone monitoring for people with diabetes,” was published by Breakthrough T1D and expert collaborators, spearheaded by our Chief Medical Officer, International, Thomas Danne, M.D., Ph.D. […]

-Support and Resources for Your CGM
+Support and resources for your CGM

 2025 Top T1D advances: Full speed ahead